MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-custom-app.md

 ---
-title: Add an custom endpoint destination to an eventstream
+title: Add a custom endpoint destination to an eventstream
 description: Learn how to add a custom app or endpoint destination to an eventstream for consuming real-time events with multiple protocols, like the popular Apache Kafka protocol. ms.reviewer: spelluru ms.author: xujiang1